 Fire-up MolProbity and read in the model

 There is no set-up required for MolProbity - it will run in a "modern, java-enabled" browser.
-Safari is being used as the example here.
-If you are using Mac OS X, please use either Safari or Firefox.
+FireFox is being used as the example here.
 Java is enabled via the browser preferences set-up.
 More detail about Java (especially needed for Windows) is available from the Installing Java link off of the MolProbity Main Page.